 If you are a current client in our mental health, family health or substance use disorder programs, please contact your counselor about ways to continue your sessions.

 If you are new to HFI’s services and want to begin counseling, we are offering our services through video or telephone calls (Telehealth).
-Please fill out the contact form below to learn more about our programs or to schedule an appointment.**
+Please fill out the referral form below to schedule an appointment.**

 Providing adults, children, and families with therapeutic and psychiatric treatment to overcome their struggles and improve their quality of life.